mountaineerbr/shellChatGPT/README.md

-To create or load a personal prompt template file, set `option -S` with the operator comma and the name of the prompt as argument:
+To create or load a personal prompt template file, set `option -S` with the operator dot and the name of the prompt as argument: